Hiking and Backpacking Shoes

 The low-cut version is the Arc’teryx Aerios FL GTX ($170), also in men’s and women’s sizes.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the men’s Arc’teryx Aerios FL Mid GTX at moosejaw.com or the women’s at moosejaw.com, or the men’s or women’s at arcteryx.com, or rei.com, or the men’s or women’s Arc’teryx Aerios FL GTX at moosejaw.com, arcteryx.com, or rei.com.
+BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the men’s Arc’teryx Aerios FL Mid GTX at backcountry.com, arcteryx.com, or rei.com, or the men’s or women’s Arc’teryx Aerios FL GTX at backcountry.com, moosejaw.com, arcteryx.com, or rei.com.

 Tell me what you think.